-Who wants more confidence?
-Everyone!
+Who doesn’t want to increase their confidence, even a little?
 As a therapist and life coach, one of the most common goals most of my clients have is to increase their confidence, and feel more empowered.
-[Check out: Creating Self Confidence]

 The Currency to “Buy” Confidence

-It’s the currency that gets in our way to accessing the unlimited supply of confidence available to each of us.
-The currency to unlock greater confidence is the engaging in acts of courage.
-What’s the “currency of confidence?”
-Courage.
+It’s the currency that gets in our way of accessing the unlimited supply of confidence available to each of us.
+The currency to unlock greater confidence is engaging in acts of courage.

 The more a situation calls for courage, the more confidence is offered in return.
 A little courage delivers a little confidence.

 Where does this happen?
 In the land of the unknown, it happens outside of our comfort zone.
-The place that we often spend our lives avoiding, learning to stay in the safety within what is known, familiar and predictable.
+The place we often spend our lives avoiding, learning to stay safe — within what is known, familiar, and predictable.
 To be honest, our brains were developed to seek this.
-If we are safe, we survive and from a biological and evolutionary perspective that has been our job: Survival, and we’ve done well (obviously).
+If we are safe, we survive, and from a biological and evolutionary perspective, that has been our job: survival, and we’ve done well (obviously).

-There are many ways we can expand our experience of confidence.
+There are many ways you can increase your confidence.
 Here are two practical ideas to get you started.

-1. Write a “what scares me” list: Include the small things (spiders) and the big things (standing up to my boss, asking someone on a date, skydiving)… and then face the fears.
-Start slowly and with small steps… looking at a picture of a spider… or dive in with big jumps (when safe and appropriate) like signing up for a skydive.
+Include the small things (spiders) and the big things (standing up to my boss, asking someone on a date, skydiving)… and then face the fears.
+Start slowly and with small steps… look at a picture of a spider… or dive in with big jumps (when safe and appropriate) like signing up for a skydive.
 The key is, the more time that you spend feeling the seconds of discomfort for being outside your comfort zone, the more confidence you experience.

-2. Start asking yourself this question when making decisions.
-“If I had access to all the confidence I would need to see this decision through, then I’d choose to…. “ (and do that one, because you know you have the unlimited courage funds to spend).
+“If I had access to all the confidence I would need to see this decision through, then I’d choose to… “ (and do that one, because you know you have the unlimited courage funds to spend).